 Experience a Big City and a Small Town in the Midwest

 While many people head to the coasts when they think of taking a trip, they’re missing out on the underrated offerings of the Midwest.
-Get a metropolitan experience in Chicago, whose world-class museums, parks, and nightlife rival any coastal city’s (they’re all easily accessible from HI Chicago hostel); then switch modes and dive into small-town life in Madison, Wisconsin.
-With the friends you make at HI Madison hostel, you can hang out over cheese curds and beer, support local sports teams, and be in the great outdoors.
-You’ll need to rent a car for this trip, which is especially great during the summer when it’s drive-with-the-windows-down warm, and even better in the fall when the leaves are changing color.
+Get a metropolitan experience in Chicago, whose world-class museums, parks, and nightlife rival any coastal city’s (they’re all easily accessible from HI Chicago hostel); then switch modes and dive into laid-back Milwaukee, Wisconsin.
+With the friends you make at HI Milwaukee hostel, you can hang out over cheese curds and local beer, support local sports teams, or check out the huge lakefront art museum.
+You can hop between the two cities via Amtrak train (about 1.5 hours) or Greyhound bus (about 2.5 hours).